The Social Media Black Hole is Killing Your Event

-The Social Media Universe is Filled with Wonder and is More Important to Meetings and Events than Any Other Marketing Platform.
+The Social Media Universe is Filled with Wonder and is Second Only to Email Marketing.

 There, I said it.
-Social Media is so important that if you do not use it, you will fail.
+Social Media is so important that you will fail if you do not use it.

-Social media allows you to interact with attendees, find new prospects, engage your sponsors and promote your speakers.
-Social media can bring you new revenue streams, allow you to distribute content and can make you the rock star of whatever industry you happen to be in.
+Social media allows you to interact with attendees, find new prospects, engage your sponsors, and promote your speakers.
+Social media can bring you new revenue streams, allow you to distribute content, and make you the rock star of whatever industry you happen to be in.
 Social media can open up horizons that you never knew existed.

 Black Holes Swallow Stars.